scotty845/SumoSurveyMongoDBGit/readme.txt

 Demo on Heroku: https://lit-springs-62782.herokuapp.com/#/SumoSurvey

-To make surveys on Heroku can use two different users to login and Make Surveys With Questions and Answers
+To make surveys on Heroku can use demo user to
-username: hhanzo password: sword and username mmusashi password: blade
+  Demo User Info: username mmusashi password: blade Login and Make Surveys With Questions and Answers View Results To Your Survey Questions and Answers Number Of Votes Per Answer Per Question and  Percentage Edit Survey Questions and Answers
+  Add Survey Questions Add Survey Answers
+  Delete Survey Questions, Delete Survey Answers